Orcolom/Wrenit/readme.md

 - [ ] move some code around to pretty the source code, its a mess in some files
 - [ ] ensure it's fully memory safe
 - [ ] write a special errors and messages handler so the user only receives one callback with all the info
-- [ ] update project so dll are on github and not in a folder next to the project
 - [ ] ...

 ## Usage